browserengineering/book/book/invalidation.md

 Note that the `while` loop exits early if the descendants bit is already set.
-That's because whoever set _that_ bit already set all the ancestors' descendant dirty bits, so we don't need to do that too.^[This optimization is important in real browsers, because otherwise repeated invalidation before the next render would use time more than the size of the layout tree, violating the principle of incremental performance.]
+That's because whoever set _that_ bit already set all the ancestors' descendant dirty bits.^[This optimization is important in real browsers.
+Without it, repeatedly invalidating the same object would walk up the tree to the root repeatedly, violating the principle of incremental performance.]

 We'll need to clear the descendant bits after `layout`: